Feral-Lang/Book/src/std/5-std-maps.md

 {Answer?: 42, 0: Zero, 1: One}
 ```

-Note that the elements are not stored in any particular order and thus does not necessarily follow the given one
+Note that the elements are not stored in any particular order and thus do not necessarily follow the given one

 ### len
 ```